Get more bookings.

 2. Plan for how you’ll restock supplies

-If there’s anything I can say with 100% certainty about your Airbnb, it’s this: you’ll need to have a lot of supplies on hand, and you’ll need to restock them often.
+If there’s anything I can say with 100% certainty about your Airbnb, it’s this: you’ll need to have a lot of supplies on hand and a plan for exactly how to restock them.
+That’s even more true if you manage your Airbnb remotely because you can’t just run to the store whenever you need something.

-• Your cleaners should let you know when items are running low.
-You’ll also want to do a thorough check yourself during your regular property maintenance checks (which we’ll talk more about below)
+How will you know when crucial supplies (like shampoo, toilet paper, hand soap, dish detergentthe list goes on and on) need to be restocked?
+Hopefully your cleaners can let you know when items are running low.
+You’ll also want to do a thorough check yourself during your regular property maintenance checks.

 These might sound like small details, but figuring them out now will save you a huge headache down the road (and help you maximize profits!)